 All graduates are required to follow academic tradition and must wear a cap and gown.
 In addition, students are required to purchase a diploma cover for the ceremony.
 Graduates eligible to participate in the ceremony may purchase their cap, gown, tassel and diploma cover at the Cardinal Bookstore from May 22, 2018, to June 15, 2018.

 Honor cords are also available for students graduating within prescribed GPA requirements.

 - Honors: If you are receiving an associate’s degree or certificate and have a college level grade point average of 3.5 to 3.79 as of the end of Winter Quarter you receive a white cord.

 - High Honors: If you are receiving an associate’s degree or certificate and have a college level grade point average of 3.8 to 4.0 as of the end of Winter Quarter you receive a gold cord.

-Academic honors for the commencement program and ceremony are based on your SVC college level grade point average through Winter Quarter, 2018.
-Final honors status will be posted on your official transcript after your degree/certificate is awarded.
+Academic honors for the commencement program and ceremony are based on your SVC college-level grade point average through Winter Quarter, 2018.
+The final honors status will be posted on your official transcript after your degree/certificate is awarded.

 Phi Theta Kappa

 Students belonging to Phi Theta Kappa should contact the honor society concerning any academic regalia.

 Still have questions regarding Graduation and Commencement?
 Contact: [email protected]